mattxwang/qwerhacks-web-dev-workshop/README.md

 Pretty simple, just like our button counter example.

-Okay, and I promised I'd get to `getCurrentTimeString()`.
-This one isn't exciting, it just has to do with getting the date in a nice, human-readable form.
-Add this to your `App.js`:
+Okay, and I promised I'd get to `timestamp: new Date().getTime()`.
+This one isn't exciting, it just has to do with getting the date in what's called a Unix timestamp, which is how many milliseconds has passed since Jan 1, 1970 GMT.
+You can imagine that it's easier to do it this way than to deal with timezones, and it makes some math easier.

+Add this to your `App.js`; I won't explain too much of it, but it just has to do with date manipulation - nothing spicy.
+Footnotes ([*](#js-date)) has more info!

 ```jsx
 // App.js